nikosthem/pyRAT/README.md

 # pyRAT - An Antivirus Evasion Tool!

-**pyRAT** is an desktop tool, written in Python, which automates the **generation of Metasploit payload executables** that have the ability to invade systems without getting detected by most antivirus solutions. **pyRAT** meets all the requirements of usability and makes use of the **Metasploit Framework** along with its features.
+**pyRAT** is a desktop tool, written in Python, which automates the **generation of Metasploit payload executables** that have the ability to invade systems without getting detected by most antivirus solutions. **pyRAT** meets all the requirements of usability and makes use of the **Metasploit Framework** along with its features.
 The exploitation process has the intention of gaining access to the vulnerable system by creating a **meterpreter session** between the user and the target system. **pyRAT** currently targets only Windows machines.

 ## Getting Started